UniMath/agda-unimath/src/order-theory/reflective-galois-connections-large-posets.lagda.md

 ## Definitions

-### The predicate of being an reflective Galois connection
+### The predicate of being a reflective Galois connection

 ```agda
 module _